Nelson DeMille: Biography

-DeMille’s earlier books were NYPD detective novels.
+DeMille's earlier books were New York City Police Department (NYPD) detective novels.
 His first major novel was By the Rivers of Babylon, published in 1978 and still in print, as are all his succeeding novels.
-He is a member of American Mensa, the Authors Guild, and past president of the Mystery Writers of America.
-He is also a member of the International Thriller Writers, who honored him as 2015 ThrillerMaster of the Year.
-DeMille holds three honorary doctorates: Doctor of Humane Letters from Hofstra University, Doctor of Literature from Long Island University, and Doctor of Humane Letters from Dowling College.
+He was a member of American Mensa and the Authors Guild, and president of the Mystery Writers of America.
+He was also a member of the International Thriller Writers, who honored him as 2015 ThrillerMaster of the Year.
+DeMille held three honorary doctorates: Doctor of Humane Letters from Hofstra University, Doctor of Literature from Long Island University, and Doctor of Humane Letters from Dowling College.